 Accessories are the finishing touch of a well-decorated home.
-Knowing how to use them to finish the design is something you can learn, even without being an HGTV star.
+Accessorizing to finish the design is something you can learn, even without being an HGTV star.

 A room that is well-designed has multiple layers.
 This is not an official principle of interior design, but the best designers make it a regular practice.
-It is seen in fashion: layering a sweater, scarf, or jewelry completes a basic outfit and takes it from functional to fabulous.
+Accessorizing in layers is often seen in fashion: layering a sweater, scarf, or jewelry completes a basic outfit and takes it from functional to fabulous.

 In design, the same principles apply; a room does not feel complete with only functional pieces.
 However, this foundation layer needs to be complete in order to properly accessorize, which should be the final step.
 The following is an example of how to complete a living room:

 - The first layer includes the background of the room: wall coverings such as paint and/or wallpaper.

 - Flooring, such as wood, carpet, or tile, will build upon the wall coverings.
 Although separate, the first two layers go hand in hand.

 - The foundational pieces are comprised of large-scale furnishings such as the sofa, chairs, and media console and begin to build out the room.

 - Accent furniture includes the coffee table, side tables, sofa tables, ottomans, area rugs, and drink stands.
 These items fill in the space between the foundational pieces.